kdjoseph/ENPM662_HW2_HW3/README.md

 # UR3 ROBOT ARM SIMULATION

-This repo contains code files that determine the forward and inverse kinematics equations, and dynamics equations for a UR3 robot, and simulates and plots the robots motion while drawing a custom-shape made of a semi-circle and part of rectangle.
+This repo contains code files that determine the forward and inverse kinematics equations, and dynamics equations for a UR3 robot manipulator, and simulates and plots the robots motion while drawing a custom-shape made of a semi-circle and part of rectangle.
 One of the code files recreates the same simulation with the additional constraint that the robot applies & maintains 5Nm of force on the wall during the drawing.
 The robot dynamics equations were used to determine the equired joint torques for this requirement.

 ## Code Files